GingerGeneste/CheatSheets/Howto_Bashbunny.md

 Just select any of the interesting payloads and follow its readme or instructions on the internet (carefully) to install it.

 #### Easy install of a Payload with a .deb file
-Sometimes you can install a payload on the Bashbunny by downloading a ```.deb```-file, copy it to the USB mass storage device into the root folder and re-mount the device such that it will automatically install the payload.
+Sometimes you can install a payload on the Bashbunny by downloading a ```.deb```-file, copy it to the USB mass storage device into the tools (```Bashbunny/tools/```) folder and re-mount the device such that it will automatically installs the payload.
 See https://forums.hak5.org/topic/40971-info-tools/ for some of these ```.deb``` files.

 The ```.deb``` file is just an archive (like .zip files) which is executed automatically by the Bashbunny next time the Bashbunny is launched into Arming Mode.